OzerOzdemir/BugReports/README.md

 The flicker mostly goes away when the Sleep argument is set to 100 (i.e.
 10 insertions /sec)

+Note: the cell size, number of items, and item insertion frequency have been set to these values only to make it easier to show the flickering.
+If you set them to lesser values, it still happens.
+For example the [Flicker2.mov](SimpleFlicker/Flicker2.mov) file shows with cell size 200, number of insertion 1000, and it still flickers when resizing the window.

 This has been verified on a Macbook Pro macOS Big Sur 11.2.3 QT Version 6.0.1